Intra-day update: rupee remains firm against US dollar

 - Hovers at 221-222 level in inter-bank market

-Pakistan’s rupee remained largely stable against the US dollar in the inter-bank market, and depreciated 0.02% in the opening hours of trading on Friday.
+Pakistan’s rupee remained firm against the US dollar in the inter-bank market, and appreciated 0.04% in the opening hours of trading on Tuesday.

 This is an intra-day update